Skip to content

 Bicycles of Japan

-Sure in terms of bicycles there are far more crazy places in the world like Amsterdam for example, or Kopenhagen or some other places in Asia.
-But sill Japanese people seem to love their bikes, you see businessmen, older people and teenagers alike riding the streets with style and grace (although being tired sometimes).
+Sure, in terms of bicycles, there are far more crazy places worldwide, like Amsterdam, Kopenhagen, and some other Asian spots.
+But still, Japanese people seem to love their bikes; you see businessmen, older people, and teenagers alike riding the streets with style and grace (although they are tired sometimes).
 A collage.

 test